ruizrica/aura-challenge-zipcodes/README.md

   3. type

 ### Notes:
-> I am treating POST request as invalid and only allowing querying via "queryStringParameters" on a GET
+> I am treating POST request as invalid and only allowing querying via "queryStringParameters" on a GET.

-> I set a constant named MAXRESULTS = 20;
+> I set results limit, its named MAXRESULTS.

 ### Frameworks Used:
 - Geodist: https://www.npmjs.com/package/geodist